sensu/sensu-docs/content/sensu-go/6.0/reference/events.md

 is_silenced  | |
 -------------|------
 description  | If `true`, the event was silenced at the time of processing.
 Otherwise, `false`.
-If `true`, the event.Check will also list the silenced entries that match the event in the `silenced` array. required     | false type         | Boolean example      | {{< code shell >}}"is_silenced": "true"{{< /code >}}
+If `true`, the event.Check definition will also list the silenced entries that match the event in the `silenced` array. required     | false type         | Boolean example      | {{< code shell >}}"is_silenced": "true"{{< /code >}}